ben-ng/stratosphere/Readme.md

 // If your `app` argument was a request handler, the `intercept` method will create a new handler
 // function and return it.
 http.createServer(instance.intercept()).listen(8080)

+// If you want to write your assets to disk: instance.writeAssets(function (err) {
+  // Handle the error
+})
 ```

 ## The Assets File